 Transaction gains and losses that arise from exchange rate fluctuations on transactions denominated in a currency other than the functional currency, including gains and losses on foreign currency contracts (see below), are included in the consolidated statements of income.
-Net foreign currency transaction gains (losses) included in the determination of net earnings were \$6.3 million, \$8.6 million and \$(6.8) million for fiscal 2014, fiscal 2013 and fiscal 2012, respectively.
+Net foreign currency transaction gains included in the determination of net earnings were \$13.8 million, \$6.3 million and \$8.6 million for fiscal 2015, fiscal 2014 and fiscal 2013, respectively.

-Forward Contracts Designated As Hedging Instruments
+Forward Contracts Designated as Hedging Instruments

 The Company operates in foreign countries, which exposes it to market risk associated with foreign currency exchange rate fluctuations.
-Various transactions that occur primarily in Canada, Europe and South Korea are denominated in U.S. dollars and British pounds and thus are exposed to earnings risk as a result of exchange rate fluctuations when converted to their functional currencies.
+Various transactions that occur primarily in Europe, Canada, South Korea and Mexico are denominated in U.S. dollars and British pounds and thus are exposed to earnings risk as a result of exchange rate fluctuations when converted to their functional currencies.
 These types of transactions include U.S. dollar denominated purchases of merchandise and U.S. dollar and British pound denominated intercompany liabilities.
-In addition, certain operating expenses and tax liabilities are denominated in Swiss francs and are exposed to earnings risk as a result of exchange rate fluctuations when converted to the functional currency.
+In addition, certain operating expenses, tax liabilities and pension-related liabilities are denominated in Swiss francs and are exposed to earnings risk as a result of exchange rate fluctuations when converted to the functional currency.
 The Company has entered into certain forward contracts to hedge the risk of a portion of these anticipated foreign currency transactions against foreign currency rate fluctuations.
 The Company has elected to apply the hedge accounting rules in accordance with authoritative guidance for certain of these hedges.
 The Company does not hedge all transactions denominated in foreign currency.
 The Company may also hedge the translation and economic exposures related to its net investments in certain of its international subsidiaries.

 Changes in the fair value of the U.S. dollar/euro and U.S. dollar/Canadian dollar forward contracts for anticipated U.S. dollar merchandise purchases designated as cash flow hedges are recorded as a component of accumulated other comprehensive income (loss) within stockholders' equity and are recognized in cost of product sales in the period which approximates the time the hedged merchandise inventory is sold.
 Changes in the fair value of U.S. dollar/euro forward contracts for U.S. dollar intercompany royalties designated as cash flow hedges are recorded as a component of accumulated other comprehensive income (loss) within stockholders' equity and are recognized in other income and expense in the period in which the royalty expense is incurred.
-Changes in the fair value of the U.S. dollar/euro dollar forward contracts designated as net investment hedges are recorded in foreign currency translation adjustment as a component of accumulated other comprehensive income (loss)

-within stockholders' equity and are not recognized in income until the sale or liquidation of the hedged net investment.
+Changes in the fair value of any U.S. dollar/euro dollar forward contracts designated as net investment hedges are recorded in foreign currency translation adjustment as a component of accumulated other comprehensive income (loss) within stockholders' equity and are not recognized in earnings until the sale or liquidation of the hedged net investment.